joshuaedelstein15/Real_Estate_Analysis/README.md

 ## Data Preparation

-Let's pull up the info of the data, and to see if there are any missing values

-There were 2 columns with missing values we dropped the rows with missing values they were not even .01% of the data
+We pulled up the info of the data to see if there are any missing values and found that 2 of the columns had rows with missing values.
+Since these rows constitued less than .01% of the data we dropped them.

 ## Data Analysis and Modeling